BBC Radio: Local services

 There are forty BBC Local Radio services across England and the Channel Islands, often catering to individual counties, cities, or wider regions.

 World Service

-BBC World Service is the world's largest international broadcaster, broadcasting in 27 languages to many parts of the world via analogue and digital shortwave, internet streaming and podcasting, satellite, FM and MW relays and simulcast on Radio 4 from 01:00-05:30 BST and Radio Cymru from 00:00-05:30 BST.
+BBC World Service is one of the world's largest international broadcasters, broadcasting in 27 languages to many parts of the world via analogue and digital shortwave, internet streaming and podcasting, satellite, FM and MW relays and simulcasts on Radio 4 from 01:00 to 05:00 (05:30 on weekends) and Radio Cymru from 00:00 to 05:30.
 It is politically independent (by mandate of the Agreement providing details of the topics outlined in the BBC Charter), non-profit, and commercial-free.
-The English language service had always had a UK listenership on LW and therefore DAB Services allowed, by this popular demand, it to be now available 24/7 for this audience in better quality reception.
+The English language service had always had a UK listenership on LW and therefore DAB services allowed it to be now available 24/7 for this audience in better quality reception.